ChevronETC/AzStorage.jl/docs/src/example.md

 # copy a blob, io, to a local file, mylocalfile.bin
 cp(io, "mylocalfile.bin")

-# copy a local file to a blob
+# copy a local file, mylocalfile.bin, to a blob, io
 cp("mylocalblob.bin", io)

 # copy from a blob to another blob